-In the third decade of the 21st century, smart companies and boards across all industries recognise that the pace of technological change continues to unfold at warp speed.
+In the third decade of the 21st century, smart companies and boards across all industries recognize that the pace of technological change continues to unfold at warp speed.
 The question in the boardroom a decade ago — “Should we invest in digital transformation?” — has transitioned to a different question today: “How much should we invest and, more important, how fast should we invest, given our accountability to shareholders?”
-The simplicity of this new question belies the underlying complexities of the strategic conversation around prioritising resource allocation — a conversation that has huge implications to the customer experience driving revenue generation and the company’s competitive position.
+The simplicity of this new question belies the underlying complexities of the strategic conversation around prioritizing resource allocation — a conversation that has huge implications to the customer experience driving revenue generation and the company’s competitive position.

 Expanding on the question in today’s boardroom about how much and how fast companies should invest, boards should consider:

 - What is the business plan, including supporting metrics, that informs us as to whether we are investing in digital transformation of processes, products and services at a velocity sufficient to impact our digital experience and top and bottom lines?

 - What are the warning signs relating to customer stickiness and security that tell us on a timely basis that we need to step up the velocity at which we invest?

 - What are directors’ duty-of-care responsibilities to shareholders in ensuring the companies they serve remain competitive in the digital economy?

 - Are we paying sufficient attention to the supply side — e.g., supply chain management — as we focus on sustaining and increasing demand?